Li Na: 2007–2009

-At the 2009 Bank of the West Classic, she lost to Serena Williams in the first round, and at the LA Women's Tennis Championships, she withdrew due to injury during her match with Urszula Radwańska of Poland.
+At the 2009 Bank of the West Classic, she lost to Serena Williams in the first round, and at the LA Women's Championships, she withdrew due to injury during her match with Urszula Radwańska of Poland.
 Seeded 18th at the US Open, she reached her first US Open quarterfinals, where she lost to eventual champion Kim Clijsters.
-En route to the quarterfinals, she defeated Ioana Raluca Olaru, Michelle Larcher de Brito, Maria Kirilenko, and Francesca Schiavone all in straight sets.
-Seeded 15th at the Toray Pan Pacific Open, Li won her opening match against Alizé Cornet.
+En route to the quarterfinals, she defeated Raluca Olaru, Michelle Larcher de Brito, Maria Kirilenko, and Francesca Schiavone all in straight sets.
+Seeded 15th at the Pan Pacific Open, Li won her opening match against Alizé Cornet.
 She then defeated Vera Dushevina before beating Kateryna Bondarenko.
-In the quarterfinal, she defeated Victoria Azarenka in three sets, two of which were tiebreaks where though she failed in serving for the match twice in the last set.
-Li lost in the semifinals to Jelena Janković, and finished the year at world No. 15, her career-high year-end ranking.
+In the quarterfinal, she defeated Victoria Azarenka in three sets, two of which were tiebreaks, though she failed in serving for the match twice in the last set.
+Li lost in the semifinals to Jelena Janković and finished the year at world No. 15, her then-career-high year-end ranking.

-2010: First Grand Slam semifinal & ascent to top 10
+2010: First major semifinal & ascent to top 10

-Li's first tournament of 2010 was the ASB Classic in Auckland, where she was seeded second.
+Li's first tournament of 2010 was the Classic in Auckland, where she was seeded second.
 She was defeated by Kaia Kanepi in the first round.
-In the Medibank International, she defeated fourth seed Caroline Wozniacki but lost to Flavia Pennetta in the second round.
+In Sydney, she defeated fourth seed Caroline Wozniacki but lost to Flavia Pennetta in the second round.

 Li was seeded 16th at the Australian Open.
-She defeated world No. 4 Caroline Wozniacki in the fourth round and then came from a set and 3–5 down to defeat world No. 6 Venus Williams, in her first Australian Open quarterfinal and only her third Major quarterfinal.
+She defeated world No. 4 Caroline Wozniacki in the fourth round and then came from a set and 3–5 down to defeat world No. 6 Venus Williams, in her first Australian Open quarterfinal and only her third major quarterfinal.
 In the semifinals, she lost to Serena Williams in two highly competitive tiebreaks.
 As a result of this performance, Li was the first Chinese woman ever to be ranked in the top ten of women's professional tennis.

-At the Barclays Dubai Tennis Championships, Li, the eighth seed, defeated María José Martínez Sánchez in the second round.
+At the Dubai Championships, Li, the eighth seed, defeated María José Martínez Sánchez in the second round.
 She then came from a 6–3, 5–2 deficit to defeat Marion Bartoli in the third round.
 Li was forced to retire in her quarterfinals match against Shahar Pe'er.
 Li continued her season at the inaugural Malaysian Open.
 As second seed, she fell to Tatjana Malek in the first round.
-As seventh seed at the BNP Paribas Open, Li fell to Elena Baltacha in the second round.
-Li was eighth seed at the Sony Ericsson Open, but fell to Timea Bacsinszky in the second round.
+As seventh seed at the Indian Wells Open, Li fell to Elena Baltacha in round two.
+Li was eighth seed at the Miami Open, but fell to Timea Bacsinszky in the second round.